 Component 2: Global Filmmaking Perspectives also carries 35% of the mark weighting and has an external written examination which lasts for 2.5 hours

 Component 3: The production element is assessed in school and carries 30% of the weighting.
 Students can choose between producing a short film or a screenplay.
 Either requires an evaluative analysis of between 1700 and 2000 words.

 Any films which fall into the categories above are of value for reference.
 The following texts are also insightful and relate to the content of the two year course.

 Internet Movie Database (owned by Amazon) to check whether films fall into one of the applicable categories above: http://www.imdb.com/?ref_=ft_hm

 What equipment is needed?

 Lever-arch file, required KS5 stationery.

-The PDF below outlines the Case Studies for 2017-18 (in the order of study) as well as their corresponding specification sections.
+The PDF below outlines the Case Studies as well as their corresponding specification sections.